eslint/rfcs/designs/2025-define-plugin/README.md

 It would provide a single recommended factory for defining the structure of a typical ESLint plugin.
 `definePlugin` would automate the parts of plugin definitions that many plugins manually redefine:

-- Using the same name in multiple places
+- Using the plugin and rule names in multiple places
-- Generating `configs.recommended` and other configurations based on rule metadata
+- Populating config values based on lists of rules

 As with `defineConfig`, `definePlugin` would be a purely optional, additive change.
 Existing and future plugins would continue to work as-is without a `definePlugin` call.